chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 end
 ```

-#### Fix: Run the Resource Explicitly
+#### Run the Resource Explicitly

-Another solution is to declare the resource as `action :nothing` and then explicitly run it:
+Another solution is to continue saving the resource as a variable, declaring `action :nothing` within the codeblock and then explicitly running the action in another codeblock.

+The pattern of saving a resource as a variable and then forcing it to run at compile time with an explicit `run_action` works as it has in the past, but it not a preferred pattern.
+Unified mode forces resource execution to compile time by default, which makes this pattern redundant.

 ```ruby
 sr = edit_resource(:dhcp_subnet, "#{new_resource.name}_sharedsubnet_#{subnet}") do